African Travels: 1996-2011 — Sixteen trips thru’ southern African

 - 1999 (7th to 22nd October) east from Lusaka to Luangwa Game Park

 I rarely was alone.
 My travel companions were generally between one and four; all that could fit into a Toyota Corolla!
-Most often, these were: Stanley Kamboyi (an excellent ex-military driver) and Petulo Njovu from Zambia, Alexander Ajibuh (the clown!) and Robert Size George, both from Malawi.
-Also, on several several occasions David Carlson from Iowa.
+Most often, these were: Stanley Kamboyi (an excellent ex-military driver from Zambia), Petulo Njovu (also from Zambia), Alexander Ajibuh (a clown!) and Robert Size George (both from Malawi).
+Also, on several several occasions David Carlson from Iowa joined us.

 On 5th February 1996, a surprise!
 At the very beginning of my first trip, I had a most pleasant surprise.
 On arrival at the Jo’burg airport I was jet-lagged and miserable.
 Even with losing seven hours because of time zones, it was the longest non-stop flight that I had made in my life up to that time.
 (I left for Lusaka, Zambia, the following morning.)
 After passing through immigration, I heard a young man say “Uncle David” as I passed through the arrival lounge.
 The person was Lazola Gqomo, who was just starting college in Jo’burg’s “Wits” University.
 It was a delightful experience meeting him and his friends, who included: Lunga Vokwana and Langa Lutshaba.
 In the next two hours, they showed me a tiny bit of the immediate area of Jo’burg.
 (Several years later, Lazola tragically died when he was hit by a train.)